-Digital Pedagogy Lab is host of a five-day Summer institute that explores the role and application of digital technology in teaching.
-The 2016 institute has four tracks, offering intensive peer-driven learning with and discussion of networked learning, new media, and critical digital pedagogy.Learn More
+Digital Pedagogy Lab is a five-day Summer institute that explores the role and application of digital technology in teaching.
+The 2017 institute will have four tracks, offering intensive peer-driven learning with and discussion of networked learning, new media, and critical digital pedagogy.Learn More

-The 2016 Institute will take place at University of Mary Washington in Fredericksburg, VA from August 8 – 12.
-All-day sessions begin on Monday morning and end early on Friday just after lunch.
+The 2017 Institute will take place at University of Mary Washington in Fredericksburg, VA from August 7 – 11.
+All-day sessions begin on Monday morning and end just after lunch on Friday.
 Participants work with a cohort throughout the week.
-If you have questions, feel free to e-mail us.Register Now
+If you have questions, feel free to e-mail us.Sign Up for Updates

 Participants choose between one of four tracks and work collaboratively in small workshop-style classes.
-There will also be large group activities, and moments of intersection between the tracks.
-Each day of the institute begins with discussion which will play into the day’s work.
+Each track is open to all backgrounds and skill levels.
+Each day of the institute begins with discussion that will play into the day’s work.
 A continental breakfast will be provided before sessions begin mid-morning, followed by lunch.
-Afternoons will be split into two sessions and will include keynote presentations, a mini-unconference, workshops, and other activities.
+Afternoons will be split into multiple sessions and will include keynote presentations, workshops, and other activities.
 Each day will end before dinner.
-The final day of the institute will conclude at 1:30pm with an optional social activity to follow.
+The final day of the institute will conclude after lunch.
 The learning community we create together will be welcoming to a wide range of skill levels and interests.